inbo/data-publication/occurrences/metadata-guidelines.md

 ## Geographic coverage

 Short and concise description of the geographic area.

 Example:

     Inland rivers, streams, canals, and enclosed waters in Flanders, Belgium.
+Example:

+    The birds were counted at 1,196 predefined locations (waterVogelTelgebieden, figure 1), covering the wetlands and coast of Flanders, Belgium.
+No birds were counted at sea.
+These locations are visited regularly during the wintering and migration season (midmonthly, from October to March).
+For each occurrence, the code for the "waterVogelTelgebied" is indicated in localityID.
+The polygon shape for most of these localities can be found at https://github.com/LifeWatchINBO/watervogels-occurrences/blob/master/localities/localities.geojson.
+The geographic coordinates for the occurrences represent the centroid of the locality.

 ## Taxonomic description